Mexico says no evidence Venezuela's Maduro has Mexican bank assets

 2 Min Read

-MEXICO CITY, Aug 1 (Reuters) - There currently is no evidence to indicate Venezuelan President Nicolas Maduro, who has just been slapped with U.S. sanctions, has any money in the Mexican banking system, Mexico's finance minister said on Tuesday.
+MEXICO CITY (Reuters) - There currently is no evidence to indicate Venezuelan President Nicolas Maduro, who has just been slapped with U.S. sanctions, has any money in the Mexican banking system, Mexico's finance minister said on Tuesday.

 Jose Antonio Meade, speaking on local television, said if any of the Venezuelan officials who have been sanctioned by the U.S. government were found to have financial assets in Mexico, the country would be obliged to inform the United States and shut down the accounts.